Past Pages

 Source

 Most of the items for sale originate from old atlases and old books.
 I have had the occasional item returned from an indignant customer claiming ' .. it's no more than a page from a book'.
 Well, yes - antique maps come from antique atlases, sometimes disguised as books.
 Some items were produced as free standing maps, illustrations or posters, but the major source is from bound publications that have come onto the antique market as odd volumes or 'breakers' (books in such poor condition that they are beyond economic restoration).
 Double page illustrations naturally come with a centre fold.
-Some large maps and prints have multiple folds where they were compacted into a bound publication.
+Some maps and prints have multiple folds where they were compacted into a bound publication.
+Some folded illustrations may have minor repair work at the folds or margins where necessary.
+Follow this link for more information on folded illustrations.

 Colouring